minkyong1203/deep-learning-challenge/README.md

 ## Summary

-Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 This deep learning model achieves high accuracy of with a loss: 6.182602373883128e-05, and accuracy: 1.0.
 This means it can successfully predict whether or not a company is successful/will use funding money effectively based on input data.

 A logistic regression could also accomplish this classification problem, because it is a rather simple, binary classification problem we are dealing with.
 Neural network models are good for complex decision problems, which is not the case with this problem.